memory200/ICT111-SleepyGuys-MVP1/opportunity-scan.md

 | School Announcement System | Simple Web App | HTML, CSS, JavaScript | Announcement title, content, date | Low | Yes |
 | Campus Navigation App | Interactive Prototype | Figma, Google Maps | Building names, campus map | Medium | Yes |
 | Library Book Search System | Simple Web App | HTML, CSS, JavaScript, Airtable | Book titles, authors, availability | Medium | Yes |

+After reviewing the NUF scores, our team selected the Lost & Found System as our semester project.

+Reasons:
+- It solves a real problem faced by students.
+- The problem can be validated through interviews in Lab 03.
+- The project is feasible to prototype using HTML, CSS, and JavaScript.
+- The team has the skills and resources required to complete it within the semester.
+- It received one of the highest NUF scores.